ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/reference/performance.md

 ### Processed data size { #data_weight }

 CHYT is primarily designed for fast (a few seconds) processing of small (about 1 GB) and medium (about tens of GB) data.
 You cannot use CHYT effectively to process TB of data.
-You can reduce the amount of processed data by using a data storage [schema](../../../../../user-guide/storage/static-schema.md) (using column selection and sorting).
+You can reduce the amount of processed data with a right data storage [schema](../../../../../user-guide/storage/static-schema.md) (using column orientation and sorting).

 To build dashboards on top of a large amount of data, we recommend making separate tables with the necessary data and pre-aggregated values.
 For example, if the data is specified in milliseconds and you need to build analytics by days, you need to pre-aggregate the data to a day.